gaubrey1/celo-ico/README.md

   - Localized stablecoins (cUSD, cEUR, cREAL)
   - Gas payable in multiple currencies

-For more information, click [here](https://docs.celo.org/general) to learn more about Celo
+For more information, click [here](https://docs.celo.org/general) to learn more about Celo.

 ## Learning Objective
 In this tutorial, we will cover the following steps: